Business Travel Guide to Sydney

 And don’t be offended if someone compliments you on your pants (trousers) or thongs (footwear)!

-A. Sydney is generally considered a safe city to travel in by global standards.
+Sydney is generally considered a safe city to travel in by global standards.
 That said, as Australia’s most populous city, whether you’re visiting for your first or fiftieth time it’s important to be vigilant about your own personal safety after dark or in crowded areas.
 Kings Cross area, known for its nightlife and budget accommodation, has the highest crime rate and is worth avoiding at night in favour of the safer entertainment districts such as Darling Harbour, Surry Hills and Paddington.
+The Star Casino is another great location to head to as well.
+Claiming the title of Australia’s second-largest casino and is a well-known entertainment venue for travellers and locals if you have the chance to visit.

 All opinions and recommendations are the interviewee’s own.
 CTM recommends all travellers conduct their own thorough, independent research into their travel destination(s) prior to making any travel decisions, and take out adequate travel insurance prior to travel.